eclipse-edc/Connector/docs/developer/logging.md

 - every `Result` object evaluated as `failed`:
   - with `severe` if this is something that interrupts the flow and someone should take care of immediately
   - with `warning` if this is something that doesn't interrupt the flow but someone should take care of, because it could give worse results in the future
-- every important message that's not an error with `info`, e.g. entity state changes
+- every important message that's not an error with `info`
 - other informative events like incoming calls at the API layer or state changes with `debug`

 ## What should be not logged